 Transfer students are accepted on a space-available basis only.
 Selection of applicants is based on evidence (1) that the candidate can produce above-average work at the University of Washington School of Law or (2) the candidate will contribute to the diversity of the student body.

-Applications are accepted beginning May 1.
-The application
+Applications for transfer are accepted beginning May 1 through June 15.

 Please note that semester-hour credits are converted to quarter-hour credits at a ratio of 1:1.5; e.g., 30 semester-hour credits will convert to 45 quarter-hour credits.